StefanDjokovic/ing-sw-2020-Djokovic-Arsi-Colomban/README.md

 # Rework-Socket-Todo:
 * Check if everything works when a player has to be deleted because stuck
-* Set everything up for 3 player games
+* Test a bit if 3 players mode works correctly

 # Prova Finale Ingegneria del Software 2020